M. Ed In Curriculum & Instruction

 • Accelerated undergraduate and graduate programs of study with continuous enrollment via distance education or on-campus

-• A unique one-course-a-month format that allows students to focus on a single subject at time and build their knowledge in a way that feels natural
+• A unique one-course-a-month format that allows students to focus on a single subject at a time and build their knowledge in a way that feels natural

 • Online courses are structured to work within the constraints of full-time employment, allowing you to earn your degree with minimum disruption to your busy schedule